kanaolkku/Lippupalvelu-mobiili/README.md

 Technologies used in the project:

-- React Native
+- React Native - A programming language that allows Native mobile development with JavaScript

-- React Navigation
+- React Navigation - Provides navigation options for React Native applications

-- Expo Cli
+- Expo Cli - Development toolkit for React Native

-- Lippupalvelu api
+- Lippupalvelu api - The api mainly consumed in the project